Brent drops towards $106 on Iran pact; U.S. data eyed

 "That's the major reason for the weakness in Brent."

-February Brent crude slipped for a third session, down 18 cents to $106.21 a barrel by 0619 GMT.
-In the last two sessions Brent has hovered just above a two-month low of $106.03 hit on Friday.
+February Brent crude slipped for a third session, down 9 cents to $106.30 a barrel by 0433 GMT.
+Brent has hovered the last two sessions just above a two-month low of $106.03 hit on Friday.

 Talks on a final settlement to the long dispute over Tehran's nuclear ambitions will start in February.